snap-stanford/ogb/examples/linkproppred/vessel/README.md

 * **[MLP](https://github.com/snap-stanford/ogb/blob/master/examples/linkproppred/vessel/mlp.py)**: Full-batch MLP training based on Node2Vec features.
 This script requires node embeddings be saved in `embedding.pt`.
 To generate them, please run `python node2vec.py` [requires `torch-geometric>=1.5.0`].
 * **[GNN](https://github.com/snap-stanford/ogb/blob/master/examples/linkproppred/vessel/gnn.py)**: Full-batch GNN training using either the GCN or GraphSAGE operator (`--use_sage`) [requires `torch-geometric>=1.6.0`].
 * **[Matrix Factorization](https://github.com/snap-stanford/ogb/blob/master/examples/linkproppred/vessel/mf.py)**: Full-batch Matrix Factorization training.

+## Hyperparameter Search

+In order to select the values, we employed Grid Search using wandb.ai based sweeps (c.f. yaml-configuration files).
+Due to the huge size of our dataset, hyperparameter tuning is challenging.
+To overcome this challenge, we subsample a region of the mouse brain in order to create a small graph.
+To ensure we are not introducing any bias, we measured the KL-Divergence to ensure that our small graph is representative of the whole brain in its distribution of vasculature.
+We selected the best set of hyperparameters on the small graph and used it on the actual graph with small modifications if needed.

 ## Training & Evaluation